 The Ennstal-Classic is thriving in the middle of its fourth decade and the garage gold in the starting field is becoming more valuable from year to year.
 This is perhaps also due to the fact that the vehicles with the traditionally lowest starting numbers automatically produce three-digit age figures as time goes by.

 A Bugatti Type 30 will start the race with starting number 2.
-Also a vehicle with a racing history, as can be seen from the short chassis of the Type 23 (only 17 were built in this configuration), the model dates from the phase of the company in which Ettore Bugatti and his son Jean jointly managed the company.
-Initially delivered by Omina in Munich, the car is documented as having been used in various private races, before disappearing to Scandinavia and returning to Germany via Helmut Feierabend at the end of the 1960s.
-The Bugatti 30 set standards in that it was the first Bugatti with four-wheel brakes, and from this model onwards, only parts and components down to the smallest screw were used that were manufactured by Bugatti itself.
-In Ennstal, the car is driven by Walter Rothlauf and Michael Schineis.
+It is also a car with a strong racing history.
+The Type 23 had a short chassis, with only 17 built in this configuration.
+This model comes from the period when Ettore Bugatti and his son Jean managed the company together.
+The car was initially delivered by Omina in Munich.
+It is documented as having competed in various private races.
+It later disappeared to Scandinavia.
+In the late 1960s, it returned to Germany via Helmut Feierabend.
+The Bugatti 30 set standards as the first Bugatti with four-wheel brakes.
+From this model onward, only Bugatti-made parts and components were used, even down to the smallest screw.

-Finally, starting number 3 belongs to the father-son team Lach in a Bentley 3 litre Speed Model from 1923!
+Starting number 3 belongs to the father-son team Lach in a Bentley 3 litre Speed Model from 1923!
 Jonas is the successful classic car influencer Jonny’s Garage.

 The starting number 6 is worn by the same car as the winner of the 1930 Mille.
 Two years later, at the 1932 Mille Miglia, this car finished 10th with Giovanni Cortese at the wheel, and at the 1935 Targa Florio the wild Italian beat the Alfa to 7th place overall.
 Marco Marani and Luca Bergamaschi will be driving this car at the Ennstal-Classic.